techidaily/site-win11-tips/source/_posts/best-file-sync-solutions-for-windows-users.md

 4. Transfer your files over hotspots.
 5. A multi-platform app.

- On top of being one of[the fastest ways to transfer files between PC and mobile devices](https://www.makeuseof.com/tag/x-fastest-ways-transfer-file-pc-mobile-device/) , the ShareIt app also has a cleaning feature.
+ On top of being one of [the fastest ways to transfer files between PC and mobile devices](https://www.makeuseof.com/tag/x-fastest-ways-transfer-file-pc-mobile-device/) , the ShareIt app also has a cleaning feature.
 For example, with only a few taps, you can wipe your phone clean of all the junk and give it a quick speed boost.

 **Download:** [SHAREit](https://apps.microsoft.com/store/detail/shareit/9WZDNCRDSZ0P?hl=en-ph&gl=ph) (Free)